Chapter 3 Getting Started with R

 with your cursor on the right side of that line, press the “run”-button.
 You will see the output in the console where it now shows in yellow what has been executed, and in white the output is shown.

-x = 10
+x = 280

-y = 280
+y = 10

 z = 0.4

-product = x*y*z
+product = x/y*z

 print(product)

-## [1] 1120
+## [1] 11.2

-We will discuss more R syntax, and more thigns to code, at a later point.
-For now let’s leave it at this and talk a bit about how we organize our code. ## R Projects and Organization
+We will discuss more R syntax, and more things to code, at a later point.
+For now let’s leave it at this and talk a bit about how we organize our code.

-To organize our R code properly, we shouldn’t work with individual R scripts.
-It is much better to have a specific environment for your R code, in which you store your analysis (code), your data and your results and figures.
 Something I struggle a lot with myself is with directories.
-A directory is a certain folder’s location, a way of pinpointing where R is working (the workign directory).
-This is important to know, because when we tell R where to find a certain dataset on our computer, the computer needs to know the starting point of our trip.
+A directory is a certain folder’s location, a way of pinpointing where R is working (the working directory).
+This is important to know, because when we tell R where to find a certain dataset on our computer, the computer needs to know where to look, and it starts looking relative to the working directory.

 • File > New Project